 Paprika, onion salt, oregano.
 Winning combination for this nandos chicken.

-Once you have a smooth consistency this will form the Peri Peri marinade.
+2. Blend together into a smooth consistency this will form the Peri Peri marinade (Image 2).

-Now add 1 tbsp of oil into a griddle pan on a high heat and allow the pan to get hot.
-Start frying the chicken wings in batches, for 2- 4 minutes on one side of the wing (to start browning) and then transfer to a foil lined baking sheet.
-We’re only aiming to char one side.
+5. Now add 1 tbsp of oil into a griddle pan on a high heat and allow the pan to get hot.
+Start frying the chicken wings in batches, for 2- 4 minutes on one side of the wing (to start browning). and then transfer to a foil lined baking sheet.
+We’re only aiming to char one side (Image 5).

-Add the honey and remaining oil to the bowl with the marinade in.
+6. Transfer the charred and partly cooked wings to a foil lined baking sheet.
+Then add the honey and remaining oil to the bowl with the marinade in.
 Using an oil brush, over the wings with the contents of this bowl.
-Place the baking tray into the oven to cook for 20 minutes, or until the juices of the chicken run clear.
+Place the baking tray into the oven to cook for 20 minutes, or until the juices of the chicken run clear (Image 6).

 Serve with your favourite chicken wing dip and a dollop a mayo.